pjordann/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![Result xss hashchange](images/xss_hashchange.png)

-As we can see, HTML code is injected in DOM (see image above) and executed. `window.location.hash.slice(1)` takes the string after `#` which is the payload being executed.
+As we can see, HTML code is injected in DOM (see image below) and executed. `window.location.hash.slice(1)` takes the string after `#` which is the payload being executed.

 >Below iframe uses **HASH** `#` character at end of the URL to trigger the **OnHashChange** XSS cookie stealer.